 About this recipe

 This soup is excellent and virtually fat-free.
-First make the vegetable broth, and then cook the noodles.
+First make the broth and then cook the noodles.
 Make a pot early in the week, eat half, and either refrigerate or freeze the rest.

 Fill a Dutch oven three-quarters full with water (approx. 16 cups).
 Place on stove, turn burner to high, and add: